Dental Implants – Lincoln Park, NJ

-When a full arch of teeth is in need of replacement, an alternative to implant-supported dentures is the All-on-4 system may be the ideal solution for patients in need of speed and convenience.
-Instead of relying on six to eight traditional implants, this procedure utilizes just four that are placed at strategic angles so as to use the natural support of the bone to the fullest.
+When a full arch of teeth is in need of replacement, an alternative to implant-supported dentures is the All-on-4 system, which may be the ideal solution for patients in need of speed and convenience.
+Instead of relying on six to eight traditional implants, this procedure utilizes just four that are placed at strategic angles to use the natural support of the bone to the fullest.
 In most cases, patients won’t even require bone grafting.
 Our doctors will also place a temporary set of teeth immediately following the surgical procedure, which means you’ll never be without the oral strength and function you need as your permanent prosthetic is crafted.